MicrosoftLearning/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_02_Implementing_integration_between_AD DS_and_Azure_AD.md

 1. On the **User sign-in** page, select **Pass-through authentication**.
 1. Verify that the **Enable single sign-on** checkbox is selected.
 1. On the **Enable single sign-on** page, select **Enter credentials**.
-1. In the **Forest credentials** dialog box, authenticate using the following credentials:
+1. In the **Forest credentials** dialog box, authenticate using the credentials provided by the instructor.

-   - Username: `Administrator`
-   - Password: `Pa55w.rd`

 2. On the **Enable single sign-on** page, verify that there's a green check mark next to **Enter credentials**.
 3. On the **Ready to configure** page, review the list of actions to be performed, and then select **Configure**.